mitchtreece/Director/README.md

 ```

 ### ViewCoordinator
-`ViewCoordinator` is a class that manages the display state, navigation path, & presentation / dismissal logic for a set of related views.
+`ViewCoordinator` is a class that manages the display state, navigation path, and presentation / dismissal logic for a set of related views.

 ```swift
 class HomeCoordinator: ViewCoordinator {